 Novartis is committed to keep the environmental impact from waste at a minimum and follows a clear waste management strategy.
 The aim is to prevent, reduce, recycle or use waste as an energy source, before selecting safe disposal as an option.
 Waste prevention and reduction is always preferred to treatment, incineration or disposal.
 This helps ensure the overall environmental impact related to waste remains minimal, while energy use from waste is maximized.
-Opportunities for recycling and energy recovery from both hazardous and non-hazardous waste are always considered.
-All Novartis sites report waste data on a quarterly basis and waste contractors are audited on a regular basis to help ensure adherence to our standards.
+All Novartis sites report waste data on a quarterly basis and our waste contractors are routinely audited to help ensure our waste is properly managed.

 We currently recycle approximately 80% of all non-hazardous waste and 60% of all hazardous waste and continue to maximize opportunities for reuse and recycling.
 We are also making progress toward eliminating single-use plastics in all our workplaces by 2021, with 71 of our sites having already achieved this goal to date.

 Repackaging medicine Plastic, especially PVC, has been used for decades to safely package and deliver medicines around the world .We are now thinking outside the box to find new ways of sustainably packaging medicines.
 Read More

 At the Novartis site in Cambe, Brazil, a unique recycling project using raw material from blister packaging could set a precedent across the company.
 Read More

 Two projects, aiming to revolutionize early drug discovery, could also help reduce hazardous waste.
 Read More